kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 **Employee**: A worker who can be assigned to routes and tracked within the system.

-**Express.js**: The backend framework used to build the system's API endpoints and handle server-side logic.
+**Express.js**: The backend framework used to build the system’s API endpoints and handle server-side logic.

 **Fleet**: The complete set of vehicles (shuttles) managed by the organization.